noaione/yuusha-shoukan-ln/sources/v09/chapter2.md

 [Thank you!
 It helps me out a lot.]

 [...Unnn...
 Good luck...
 While you’re mining...
-I’ll go prepare you a meal....
+I’ll go prepare you a meal...
 So... don’t push yourself too hard.]

 [Yes!]